symbol/symbol-docs/source/guides/namespace/link-a-namespace-to-an-address.rst

 Getting into some code
 **********************

-An account can link a registered :doc:`name <../../concepts/namespace>` (namespace or subnamespace) with an :doc:`account <../../concepts/account>`.
+To make **long addresses** easier to use, an account can link a registered :doc:`name <../../concepts/namespace>` to an :doc:`account <../../concepts/account>`.

-1. Define the namespaceId and the address you want to link.
+Before starting, you must have registered a :doc:`namespace <../../concepts/namespace>` first.
+If you already have registered a namespace, define the namespace identifier and the address you want to alias.

 .. example-code::